 Richard Jewson, Chairman of Trustees, East Anglia Art Fund said: “In 2016 East Anglia Art Fund celebrates 25 years of supporting art exhibitions in the region.
 This bequest represents an immensely exciting opportunity to extend our work with artists, supporting their study at the Norwich University of the Arts”.

 Find out about award and prize winners and recipients of scholarships at Norwich University of the Arts.

-The BAFTA Scholarship Programme aims to assist talented students in need of financial support.
-Recipients receive up to £10,000 to cover their course fees; an industry mentor; and free access to BAFTA events around the UK.
-The MA Moving Image and Sound course at NUA is one of the eligible courses for this scholarship.
-The deadline for 2015 applications has passed.
+The BAFTA Scholarship Programme aims to assist talented students in need of financial support on postgraduate courses.
+Recipients receive up to £12,000 to cover their annual course fees; an industry mentor; and free access to BAFTA events around the UK.
+The MA Moving Image and Sound course at NUA is eligible for this scholarship.
+The deadline is Monday 12 June 2017.

-MA Moving Image and Sound student Bradley Johnson, who graduated from BA (Hons) Games Art and Design at NUA in 2014, was awarded £3,000 towards his postgraduate studies by BAFTA.
-To find out more, Frequently Asked Questions section or email firstname.lastname@example.org.
+MA Moving Image and Sound 2016 graduate Bradley Morgan Johnson, was awarded £3,000 towards his postgraduate studies by BAFTA.
+Find out more about applying for this scholarship.